University-Project-Repos/RoutingInformationProtocolSimulation/README.md

 # Example

-The following is an example of the RIP routing simulation for router #1 when using a network with four nodes:
+RIP routing simulation for router #1 when using a four-node network with router #3 inactived:

 ```
 Welcome to the RIP router program.
 Awaiting initialization...